On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Introduction

 We prove this in the next section.
 We construct a desired function by the presented method.
 A new ingredient in the proof is construction around vertices at which the function has local extrema, or STEP 2.
+We end the paper by presenting related new problems or Problems \ref{prob:2} and \ref{prob:3}, Remark \ref{rem:3}, explaining relation between studies of the present paper and those in \cite{saeki4}, and Remark \ref{rem:4}.